-Nonprofit, tax-exempt 501(c)(3), U.S. organizations; units of State or local government; or federally recognized tribal communities or tribes may apply.
+Nonprofit, tax-exempt 501(c)(3), U.S. organizations; units of state or local government; federally recognized tribal communities or tribes; or any of the six Regional Arts Organizations may apply.
 To be eligible, the applicant organization must:

-- Meet the National Endowment for the Arts' "Legal Requirements" at the time of application. - Have submitted acceptable Final Report packages by the due date(s) for all National Endowment for the Arts award(s) previously received.
+- Meet the National Endowment for the Arts' "Legal Requirements" at the time of application. - Have at least three years of experience in performing arts presenting and producing prior to the application deadline. - Have submitted acceptable Final Report packages by the due date(s) for all National Endowment for the Arts award(s) previously received.